 Whereas di =

 However, both strain components experience a jump in strain at the beginning.
 The jump in the static strain component is equal to the factor a and is by definition perfectly elastic.
 It should thus not be considered as part of the damage experienced.
 The jump in the dynamic strain component exists because of the mathematical nature of the function.
 By design, Edyn(tn=1) = 0.
-While the function type does well replicating the dynamic strain progression, as seen in image 6.12, the quasi-instaneous jump for from edyn(tn = o) to edyn(tn = 0+) does not reflect the actual data and should also not be considered as part of the damage experienced.
+While the function type does well replicating the dynamic strain progression, as seen in image 6.12, the quasi-instantaneous jump from edyn(tn = o) to edyn(tn = 0+) does not reflect the actual data and should also not be considered as part of the damage experienced.
 To eliminate this jump, the change in dynamic strain of the first five cycles of the first load phase is subtracted.
 An overview of the steps described in this paragraph are visualized in image 6.14.
 The revised version of formula … is:

 Formula for di, first phase, all subsequent phases

 Since the dynamic strain component is nonlinear, it is necessary to make sure the model takes the damage history as well as the order of load phases into account.
 The strain progression has been defined as equivalent to the damage progression.
-Therefore, the sum of all previous dis are important in order to determine at which tn the next load phase mathematically starts.
+Therefore, the sum of all previous dis are used to determine at which tn the next load phase mathematically starts.
 To calculate the starting tn for a subsequent load phase, the sum of all dis is inserted into formula… and then calculated backwards using a fixed-point iteration.
 This is shown in image 6.15.

 Damage Accumulation Tests